 This trip I have gone for black and white as it will be summer (white) but also I have to do a lot of physical, possibly dirtying my clothing, work (black).
 My accent is orange (rust/tan).
 In a sense it is rather like a capsule wardrobe concept, in that everything can go with everything, meaning your clothes give you more options of mix and match whilst travelling.

 - Season.
 Try, if you have a choice, to travel during warmer months, or to warmer climates.
 Travelling minimally in warmer months is always much easier as clothing is generally thinner and there is often less material.

 - Top to Bottom.
 Tops are smaller than bottoms.
 Take more tops, wear bottoms (trousers, shorts, skirt) more than once.
-For my two weeks trip I will pack for 1 week with the intent of wearing tops twice and bottoms 3 times.
+For my three weeks trip I will pack for 1 week with the intent of wearing tops twice and bottoms 3 times.
 And one sun dress for good and wash day.